aisingapore/Novella/README.md

 The inputs to the model are:
 - List of users
-- List of items
+- List of items with textual titles/descriptions
-- Table of historical user-item interactions.
+- Table of historical user-item interactions

-It is beneficial if users of this library have a working understanding of these concepts: collaborative filtering, deep learning language models, and nearest neighbours.
+It would be beneficial if users of this library have a working understanding of these concepts: collaborative filtering, deep learning language models, and nearest neighbours.

 * [How it works](#how-it-works)
 * [Requirements](#requirements)